dvidelabs/config/README.md

 The config scripts are hosted in ~/.config/bin by default and a path is added to this directory.
-This means that this bin directory is also suitable for other custom scripts used frequently such, e.g. a shell script to push current repo to github.
-Just config add -f files in the bin dir as needed, or use the `alts` mechanism to very by host type.
+This means that this bin directory is also suitable for other custom scripts.
+For example if a script is used to push to github or update ghpages, it would make sense to place in .config/bin using `config add -f ~/.config/bin/myscript`.
+The alts mechanism can even be used to very the script by OS type.